banner

 Diplomacy

-Next, King David tries to bring the tribes together with smart diplomacy and the appointment of new leadership, which will be more acceptable to the Israelites.
+After that, King David tries to bring the tribes together by using diplomacy.
+He appoints leaders that the Israelites will like.
 He appoints Amasa, his nephew, to replace Joab, who had killed Israel’s king, Absalom.

 In fulfillment of Samuel’s prophecy (2Samuel 12:9,10), however, more blood is shed in David’s family.
-Joab kills his cousin Amasa out of jealousy for his lost rank in David’s army and Amasa’s perceived betrayal.
+Joab kills his cousin Amasa.
+Joab is angry about his lost rank in David’s army and Amasa’s perceived betrayal.

-Loyalty issues, hurt feelings, and a troublemaker named Sheba also hamper the reuniting of the nation.
-When the tribe of Judah tries to assert its superior standing with David, a rebel leader in Israel sounds an alarm.
+Loyalty issues, hurt feelings, and troublemakers also hamper the reuniting of the nation.
+When the tribe of Judah tries to assert its superior standing with David, Sheba, a rebel leader in Israel, sounds an alarm.

 Sheba sounded the trumpet and shouted, “We have no share in David, no part in Jesse's son!
 Every man to his tent, O Israel!”
 So all the men of Israel deserted David to follow Sheba son of Bicri.
 But the men of Judah stayed by their king all the way from the Jordan to Jerusalem (2Samuel 20:1b-2, NIV).